 If we design a technical product or service, these deliverables are the features and functionalities of the intended system themselves and related organisational activities.

 If we use impact mapping instead as a general problem-solving tool to design business objectives or improvements, the “deliverables” are small experiments we will try to achieve the impact that will help us solve our problem.

-In a HBR article, Deborah Mills-Scofield answered her own question "What’s the difference between outputs and outcomes?" as follows: outputs are extrinsic and outcomes intrinsic.
-Usually, outputs are artifacts like documents, software programs, or other physical "shippable stuff ", like training, and workshops; outcomes are knowledge transferred and behaviors changed.
-Outcomes are the difference made by the outputs: better support service, more convenient home banking experience.
+In an HBR article, Deborah Mills-Scofield answered her own question "What’s the difference between outputs and outcomes?" as follows: outputs are extrinsic and outcomes are intrinsic.
+Usually, outputs are artefacts like documents, software programs, or other physical "shippable stuff ", like training, and workshops; outcomes are knowledge transferred and behaviours changed.
+Outcomes are the difference made by the outputs: better support service, a more convenient home banking experience.
 Outcomes are the benefit our customers receive from our output.
 Deborah makes this distinction exceedingly clear:

 Outputs are important products, services, profits, and revenues: the What.
 Outcomes create meanings, relationships, and differences: the Why.
 Outputs, such as revenue and profit, enable us to fund outcomes; but without outcomes, there is no need for outputs.

 Thus, when tracking the "What", we should focus on outputs and outcomes only, not on activities and effort to create them.